harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```

 Now initialise the server-side processes
-only do one set at a time to avoid port clash
+only do one set at a time to avoid port clash when submitted to same node

 Parallel processes can be set at 4, 16 or 64